 Electriciens sans frontières was asked by the Red Cross to analyse the supply and consumption of electricity from its first-aid storage centre in Mandaue.
-The need is, on the one hand, to reduce the billing by the local public supplier of electricity consumption of the site and, on the other hand, to make its electricity supply safe.
+The need is, on the one hand, to reduce the amount being paid to the site’s local public electricity supplier and, on the other, to safeguard the servicing of its electricity supply.

-After a diagnosis made on site, several energy-saving paths were identified.
-Some equipment, such as air conditioner,s are replaced to reduce the site’s consumption.
-On the other hand, Electriciens sans frontières is installing a solar power plant with the support of local staff.
-The volunteers are responsible for the installation of photovoltaic panels and technical rooms as well as the wiring.
+After a diagnosis carried out on site, several avenues for saving energy were identified.
+Some equipment, such as air conditioners are being replaced to reduce the site’s consumption.
+In addition, Electriciens sans frontières is, with the support of local staff, installing a solar power plant.
+Volunteers are installing photovoltaic panels and technical rooms as well as the wiring.

-This project is enabling the Red Cross to save energy and improve the operation of its storage centre, which ultimately contributes to improving its emergency response capacity.
+This project enables the Red Cross to save energy and to improve the operation of its storage centre, which ultimately contributes to improving its emergency response capacity.

-The implementation of the work by Electriciens sans frontières volunteers with the support of local staff allows these local staff to be trained to take charge of the monitoring and maintenance of the installations that have been created.
+The work carried out by volunteers from Electriciens sans frontières with the support of local staff enables them to be trained so that they can take charge of monitoring and maintaining the installations that have been created.